oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 cd WLS_deploy_scripts
 ```

-Then launch the below commands to build the dockerimages for the source and the target server.
+Then launch the below commands to build the Docker images for the source and the target server.

-The Docker files used for this purpose are shared on the Oracle Github.
+The Docker files used for this purpose are shared on the [Oracle Github](https://github.com/oracle/weblogic-deploy-tooling/tree/master/samples/docker-domain) .

 The source Docker file wil create a WebLogic Installation, and deploy a simple WebLogic Domain

 The target Docker file will create a basic WebLogic installation without any domain

 ```